gagle/Node-WalkieWatchie/README.md

 On Windows you can't delete `a` because the subdirectory `b` is being watched: [#3963](https://github.com/joyent/node/issues/3963).
 But you can delete `b` and you'll get two events: `b` is deleted and `b\f.txt` is deleted.

 For uniformity reasons among operating systems, because on Windows you cannot delete a directory if there are subdirectories being watched, and because on Linux files and subdirectories doesn't emit any event when a directory is deleted, only one event will be emitted, the event that says that the directory has been deleted.
+If a directory has been deleted you can assume that all its content has also been deleted.

+Watching directories inside a FAT file system (e.g. USB pendrive) is not working as expected.

 #### Events ####